gesturestudios/rPi_weather_station/README.md

-make sure python pip and dev are up to date: sudo apt-get update sudo apt-get upgrage sudp apt-get install python-pip python-dev libmysqlclient-dev
+make sure python pip and dev are up to date: sudo apt-get update sudo apt-get upgrage sudp apt-get install python-pip python-dev libmariadbclient-dev
+# used to use libmysqlclient-dev, but package is deprecated, replaced by libmariadbclient-dev

 now that all files are on the pi, we can install the necessary python libraries: sudo apt-get install python3-mysqldb